-When you buy a pack from Adafruit, it comes with the fully tested and assembled backpack as well as a 7-segment display in one of the colors we provide (say, red, yellow, blue or green).
+When you buy a pack from Adafruit, it comes with the fully tested and assembled backpack as well as a two 14-segment dualdisplays in one of the colors we provide (say, red, yellow, blue or green).
 You'll need to solder the matrix onto the backpack but it's an easy task.